Skip to Content

 North American cruises always offer the lowest prices in shoulder season.
 Alaskan cruises are generally the cheapest in May, followed by September sailings.

 Recent price drops allow me to cruise for less than I paid ten years ago.
 Carnival, Norwegian Cruise Line, and Royal Caribbean offer the best deals.
-Although, don’t expect to get bargain pricing with top lines line Disney and Celebrity Cruises.
+Although, don’t expect to get bargain pricing with top lines like Disney and Celebrity Cruises.

-2. You May Get Upgraded
+2. Guests May Get Upgraded

 Since shoulder-season sailings don’t fill up fast, guests booking in early spring, have a wider choice of cabins.